Jets hire 49ers defensive coordinator Robert Saleh as coach

 The 49ers ranked fifth in overall defense this season despite season-ending injuries to pass rushers Nick Bosa – the 2019 AP NFL Defensive Rookie of the Year – and Dee Ford, as well as defensive linemen Solomon Thomas and Ezekiel Ansah.
 While San Francisco missed the playoffs, Saleh’s work with a banged-up and short-handed defense made him a popular candidate among the teams looking for a coach.

-“The @nyjets got a great one!”
-49ers cornerback Richard Sherman tweeted.
-“Congrats to them!”
+”The (at)nyjets got a great one!”
+49ers cornerback Richard Sherman tweeted. ”Congrats to them!”

 Saleh, the son of Lebanese parents, is the the second minority coach to be hired by the Jets in the last six years and first since Todd Bowles, who is Black, in 2015.
 He’s the fourth active minority coach in the NFL, joining Miami’s Brian Flores, Washington’s Ron Rivera and Pittsburgh’s Mike Tomlin.